 - Cervical disc protrusion – the cervical vertebrae are in the neck and upper back; causing pain, numbness or tingling in the neck, shoulders, arms and hands

 - Thoracic disc protrusion – the thoracic vertebrae are in the middle back; causing pain surrounding the rib cage or abdomen

 - Lumbar disc protrusion – the lumbar vertebrae are in the lower back; pain may radiate from the back to the buttocks to the legs and feet; check for numbness or tingling as you bend down or arch your back

 If you want more information about back disc protrusion or procedures aimed at relieving pressure on pinched nerves, contact the experts at Laser Spine Institute.
 Laser Spine Institute is at the forefront of minimally invasive technology and has helped tens of thousands of people.
-We can provide you with a complimentary review of your MRI or CT scan.
+We can provide you with a review of your MRI or CT scan.